jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 Quickstart
 ==========

 Welcome to your first GeoTools project!
-We are going to set up a project to use GeoTools; and then go through an example of reading a shapefile.
+We are going to set up a project to use GeoTools; and then display a shapefile on the screen.

 Please note that GeoTools is large.
 Well actually quite HUGE.
 And it depends on a lot of other open source libraries, toolkits, hacks and so on.
 Keeping track of all of this is a bit of a chore - so I would like to introduce a tool to you.